Notes on the Geography of Canada (B.C.): Victoria's Houses 2

 Oak Bay Avenue, Ground Zero for Anglophiles.
 Still, motorists really do stop for pedestrians, the streets are clean, and you can walk to most of what you need.
 Those aren't small things.

 There's a Starbucks here, and Canada's national banks have been on The Avenue for a long time.
 Still, most of the merchants are independent and surviving.
-That's no small thing, nowadays.
+That's no small thing, either.

 Most of the buildings on The Avenue are very plain, almost shockingly so considering the high rents.

 An exception: a new building, with shops around a courtyard and a color scheme that shouts for attention.

 A slim bar of typically gray sky roofs these apartments, severe except for their typography.
 The city has plenty of place-names echoing empire: there are streets named for viceroys including Minto, Lansdowne and Curzon; there's a Kipling--and there's this echo of the man who seized Bengal for the East India Company.